 The net worth of a platform corporation is thus more a function of their brand names and capacity for innovation than of tangible assets (like factories), outside those heavily involved in mass retailing where commercial real estate assets can be very significant.
 Low-margin work is usually outsourced, leading to a very flexible supplier base.
 This is reminiscent of the cottage production system that took place in the early phases of the industrial revolution, where many labor-intensive activities (especially in garments) were subcontracted to households looking for additional income.
 Platform corporations particularly thrive in the context described below:

 - Free trade environment.
-Facilitating the mobility of factors of production (land, labor and capital) so that products can be produced wherever costs are the lowest and exported back to markets without notable duties constraints and other impediments to trade.
+Facilitating the mobility of factors of production (land, labor, and capital) so that products can be produced wherever costs are the lowest and exported back to markets without notable duties constraints and other impediments to trade.

 - Information technologies.
-It allows a company to decentralize its processes while maintaining a level of control over its supply chain and informing its suppliers about changes in the demand.
+It allows a company to decentralize its processes while maintaining a level of control over its supply chain and informing its suppliers about changes in demand.
 Events taking place within the supply chain are propagated more quickly so that the function of production is better synchronized with the function of retailing.

 - Transportation.
-The ability to move goods within the supply chain controlled by the platform corporation with a variety of efficient transport modes and terminals.
+The ability to move goods within the supply chain is controlled by the platform corporation with a variety of efficient transport modes and terminals.